fuvizzo/rick-and-morty/README.md

 # Rick and Morty

-If you are to lazy to read all the stuff I wrote next go directly [here](#the-initsh-script)
+If you are to lazy to read all the stuff I wrote next go directly [here](#the-initsh-script)😉

 ## Project structure
 The project is fully dockerized.
 I used **4** containers where I spun up the following services: